 There are different events out there from the fun team style of Tough Mudder, to the competitive Spartan and BoneFrog.
 Regardless of this, you make it what you want.
 Even if an event isn’t timed, you can push yourself as hard as you feel like.
 If it is, it doesn’t mean it’s a competition.
 You can have as much fun and silliness as you like, and take your time.
 Don’t let anyone tell you you’re doing it wrong

 Well…of course.
 But let’s unpack it a little bit.

-One of the beautiful things about OCR’s is how they are often kept secret until the last minute, so you’re never quite sure what you’ll be facing.
-Whilst there are sometimes surprise obstacles, there’s often some key ones that tend to appear.
+One of the beautiful things about OCR’s is how the obstacles are often kept secret until the last minute, so you’re never quite sure what you’ll be facing.
+While there are sometimes surprise obstacles, there are often some key ones that tend to appear.

 Getting down and dirty crawling under barbed wire or a cargo net.
 A quick and easy obstacle that many races like to make use of.

 In recent years upper body obstacles have become incredibly popular, these are something that most newbies struggle with.
 I certainly did for years, and there are still many I can’t do!
 Be aware they will feature, give them a go but don’t stress if you can’t do them, you’d be amazed how many people can’t!
 If you want to train for them check out this training plan.